A Sampling of Competitive CD Interest Rates

 Finding Better CD Rates

 Note that you might be able to find even better CD interest rates if you look hard enough.
 Brokered CD interest rates may be better.
 Likewise, you might check to see what the personal finance bloggers are talking about.
-They tend to find great deals, and you'll find some CD interest rates that are only valid on larger minimum deposits.
+They tend to find great deals, and you'll see some CD interest rates that are only valid on larger minimum deposits.
 ConsumerSearch also ranks bank accounts by compiling reviews from various sources.

 If you have more money to place than the FDIC will insure, consider spreading that money among different banks or using a service such as CDARS.
 Read up to better understand both how FDIC insurance works and CDARS - CD Protection Above FDIC Limits.